Meet our Champions

 -

-Sekar Raju is the Associate Dean for Learning and Teaching and a Senior Associate Professor in the School of Science at Xián Jiaotong-Liverpool University (a Sino-UK International University).
-He earned his PhD from the University of Madras and has conducted further research in Germany, USA, and the UK in various environmental microbiology research projects.
-His current research focuses on microbial source tracking, antimicrobial resistance, waterborne/foodborne pathogens, environmental microbiome, microplastics, and microbial biofilms.
-He is a Senior Editorial Board Member of BMC Microbiology and a reviewer for many journals.
-He is a Fellow of the Royal Society of Biology, Senior Fellow of the Higher Education Academy and a member of the Microbiology Society.
-As a Microbiology Society Champion, he is keen on engaging with young and experienced researchers in microbiology and getting involved in outreach activities.
+I am the Associate Dean for Learning and Teaching and a Senior Associate Professor in the School of Science at Xián Jiaotong-Liverpool University (a Sino-UK International University).
+I earned my PhD from the University of Madras, India, and has conducted further research in Germany, USA and the UK, in various environmental microbiology research projects.
+My current research focuses on microbial source tracking, antimicrobial resistance, waterborne/foodborne pathogens, environmental microbiome, microplastics and microbial biofilms.
+As a Microbiology Society Champion, I am keen on engaging with young and experienced researchers in microbiology and getting involved in outreach activities.

 India